tohojo/flent/doc/options.rst

    aggregate plot from several data series.
 When this parameter is specified, :option:`--no-title` has no effect.

+.. option:: --override-label=LABEL

+   Override dataset label.
+Can be specified multiple times when multiple datasets are being plotted, in which case the order of labels corresponds to the order of datasets.

+   Like :option:`--override-title`, this is applied *at the time of plotting*.

+.. option:: --split-group=LABEL

+   Split data sets into groups when creating box plots.
+Specify this option multiple times to define the new groups; the value of each option is the group name.

+   Say you're plotting nine datasets which are really testing two variables with three values each.
+In this case, it can be useful to have the box plot of the results be split into three parts (corresponding to the values of one variable) with each three boxes in each of them (corresponding to the values of the second variable).
+This option makes this possible; simply specify it three times with the labels to be used for the three groups.

+   A constraint on this option is that the number of datasets being plotted must be divisible by the number of groups.

 .. option:: --no-markers

    Don’t use line markers to differentiate data series on plots.